strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.7.2 =
 * BUG: Fixed bug where pmpro_activation() was firing on every page load.
 (Thanks, Tigertech and MegaZ on WordPress.org)
+* BUG: Fixed bugs with internationalized date formats in a few places.

 = 1.8.7.1 =
 * BUG: Added missing files via svn.